 Baran lives in the Chicago area with her husband, Mark, and their two children.
 Outside of WGEP, she is an active volunteer with Westchester Food Pantry, Greater Chicago Food Depository, Ladder Up, and Wolf Road Prairie restoration.

-Zahira (Zai) is a Change Management leader at Red Hat with almost 20 years experience combined in organizational change, marketing & communications
+Zahira (Zai) is WGEP’s Board Secretary, and a Operational Readiness Change Manager at RealPage, Inc. with 20 years experience combined in organizational change, marketing & communications

-with roles in the IT industry at Nortel, Avaya, and Cisco.
+with roles in the IT industry at Red Hat, Nortel, Avaya, and Cisco.
 In 2016, her work for Change Management Digital

 Transformation as a new Business to Business Service earned her a Bronze Stevie Award.
 Zai completed degrees in Music and Business Management.
 And in her pursuit of ongoing learning, in 2019 she completed a Leadership Executive Development program at UNC Kenan-Flagler’s School.
 She is a member of the Association for Change Management Practitioners.
 She has served on nonprofit boards for the last five years: ATHENA of the Triangle Board as Co-Chair of the Emerging Leaders program and Communications Chair, and as President of Connected Women of NC.